-Your tour continues to St. Isaac’s Cathedral for another photo opportunity and a tour of this remarkable building, one of the largest cathedrals in Europe.
+Take a guided tour inside St. Isaac’s Cathedral, one of the largest cathedrals in Europe.
 The interior of the cathedral is richly decorated with different kinds of marble, malachite and other semiprecious stones.
-After, you’ll proceed to a dining venue for lunch.
-In the afternoon your tour takes you outside of the city to the historical town of Pushkin.
-The drive will take you to the Egyptian Gates, the entrance to the Tsar’s Village.
+Enjoy lunch in the city and drive to the historical town of Pushkin and the Egyptian Gates, the entrance to the Tsar’s Village.
 Catherine’s Palace in the Tsar’s Village ranks as one of the masterpieces of world art.

-From the time the palace was built until the time of the last Russian Tsar, Pushkin was used as the summer residence of the Royal Family.
-In 1756, Bartelomeo Rastrelli expanded Catherine’s Palace in Baroque style.
-The palace tour takes you through a series of magnificent rooms, including the famous Picture Gallery and, of course, the Great Hall.
+From the time the palace was built until the time of the last Russian Tsar, Tsar’s Village was used as the summer residence of the Royal Family.
+In 1756, Bartolomeo Rastrelli expanded Catherine’s Palace in Baroque style.
+Your guided palace tour takes you through a series of magnificent rooms, including the famous Picture Gallery and, of course, the Great Hall.
 The parks of the estate add to the splendor of the palace, and several of them are embellished with a number of charming pavilions.
 The town of Pushkin is famous not only for its remarkable palace and parks, but the man it was named after.
 Since 1937, it has been named after Alexander Pushkin, the most celebrated poet in the country and a resident of this town at the beginning of the 19th century.
 You'll also have some free time for shopping on this tour.